A Beginner's Guide to Types of Virtual Events in 2023

-One of the immediate effects of the global pandemic is the cancellation of real life events and it will be awhile till people can organise them again.
-This has forced brands and event organisers to be innovative about reaching and engaging their audience.
-As such, we’re seeing a huge wave of virtual events taking place - from company-wide town halls to business conferences.
+One of the immediate effects of the global pandemic in 2020 was the cancellation of real-life events, and it took a while for people to organize them again.
+This forced brands and event organizers to be innovative about reaching and engaging their audience.
+As a result, we saw a huge wave of virtual events taking place - from company-wide town halls to business conferences.

 What differentiates virtual events?

 There are three main things to think about when it comes to familiarising yourself with different types of virtual events and choosing the right platform to use.

 As with planning most marketing initiatives, we start by thinking of our audience: who are we planning this event for?
 Is it for employees of a company?
 Is it meant to gather entrepreneurs from around the region?
 Or is it an annual business gathering that’s open to the public?
 The size of your audience will vary across these examples, and you need to know which platform is best per the size of the audience.